BaoCodeLab/SweepCluster/README.md

                         cluster SNPs

 ### Calculate the SNP density
-#### SweepCluster.py Density [-h] -vcf VCF -out OUT [-scale SCALE]
+#### SweepCluster.py Density [-h] -vcf VCF -out OUT [-scale SCALE] -step STEP -win WINDOW -length LENGTH
-                           [-total TOTAL] [-step STEP] [-ws WS]

-#### {optional arguments}
+#### {arguments}
     -h, --help    show this help message and exit
     -vcf VCF      the vcf file
     -out OUT      the output file
     -scale SCALE  the value for normalization of the SNP density.
 The SNP density is calculated as the total number of SNPs in each window normalized to a unit length.
 If not defined, default value of 1000 will be used.
-    -total TOTAL  the total length of the genome.
+    -length LENGTH  the total length of the genome.
 This value is useful for calculation of the SNP density at the boundaries.
 If not defined, the location of the last SNP in the input file will be used.
     -step STEP    the step size of the sliding window method.
 If not defined, default value of 300 will be used.
-    -ws WS        the window size of the sliding window method.
+    -win WINDOW        the window size of the sliding window method.
 If not defined, default value of 2000 will be used.